-Joe finds that he doesn't really fancy the cottage pie for evening meal.
+Joseph finds that he doesn't really fancy the cottage pie for evening meal.
 He usually looks forward to this on a Tuesday.
 He has some soup instead

-Is Joe worse or better on Tuesday - how has his condition changed?
+Is Joseph worse or better on Tuesday? - how has his condition changed?

-Complete the STOP and WATCH again on Tuesday and you will see clearly how Joe is deteriorating.
+Complete the STOP and WATCH again on Tuesday and you will see clearly how Joseph is deteriorating.

-Once you have completed the STOP and WATCH talk to the senior in charge with the information to help make a team decision about Joes care.
+Once you have completed the STOP and WATCH talk to the senior in charge with the information to help make a team decision about Joseph's care.